Frey-Lu/oak.microbiome_supplementary/README.md

 If you use this repository or data in your work, please cite:

-> Frejlichová, L., et al. (2025). *Beyond detection: Unveiling microbial dynamics in oak seedlings using cultivation and HTAS*.
+> Frejlichová, L., et al. (2025). *Beyond detection: Unveiling microbial dynamics in oak seedlings using isolation and HTAS*.
 [Manuscript in review]

 ## 📝 License